It all started one unremarkable night when I was 11.

-For the next 3 days, I put on a brave face, hoping it was just one of those weird things that would pass soon enough.
+I put on a brave face, hoping it was just one of those weird things that would pass soon enough.
 Everything was agony; walking, sitting, lying down, wearing or putting on clothes, anything that involved even the slightest movement.
-The thought of stupid things like going up a step would fill me with dread, because there was nothing I could do about the pain I knew was coming.
+The thought of stupid things like going up a step would fill me with dread, because there was nothing I could do about the intense pain I knew was coming.

-3 days later, the intensity of the pain had worn off, but I could still feel something wasn’t right.
-I could go about my usual activities relatively easily again, but the problem was I was terrified of doing something that would trigger it.
 As a result, I began analysing every move I made – I think that’s when it started damaging my mind.
 I don’t think it’s any coincidence that starting to live with this pain coincided with the onset of my mental health struggles.
-Suddenly, I found myself carrying out little ‘rituals’ I was somehow convinced would stop it happening again – whether it be repeating phrases in my head hundreds of times a day, or touching certain objects for no apparent reason.
+Suddenly, I found myself carrying out little ‘rituals’ I was somehow convinced would stop it happening again – whether it be repeating phrases in my head hundreds of times a day, or touching certain objects.

 When you’re young you don’t want to talk about ’embarrassing’ health issues, and this well and truly fell into the ’embarrassing’ category.
 If there was one piece of advice I could give a young person in the same position it would be that hiding it out of embarrassment is just not worth it.
 Having said that, it wasn’t solely embarrassment that stopped me from seeing a doctor, it was also the fear of being told they couldn’t do anything about it.
 At least if I didn’t know I’d still have hope – that was my young brain’s logic, anyway.

-At 18, several episodes of depression down the line I had to stand up and accept the fact I’d never really confronted the root cause of my problems, and that my mental health probably wouldn’t truly improve until I did.
-7 years after that first incident, I booked a Doctor’s appointment, which was one of the biggest positive turning points of my life so far.
-Yes, at the very start with it was embarrassing, but however cliché it is, doctors have seen and heard this stuff a million times and soon put you at ease.
+At 18, several episodes of depression down the line I had to stand up and accept the fact I’d never really confronted the root cause of my problems, and that my mental health would never truly improve until I did.
+Seven years after that first incident, I booked a Doctor’s appointment, which was one of the biggest positive turning points of my life so far.
+Yes, at the very start with it was embarrassing, but however cliché it is, doctors have seen and heard this stuff a million times before.
 I was surprised at how liberating it felt to not be keeping it to myself anymore.
 I no longer had this big ‘dirty’ secret and just like that, it lost its power over me.
 I was now in control.

-After a few hospital appointments I was diagnosed with Chronic Pelvic Pain Syndrome, probably caused by damaging a nerve whilst horse-riding.
+After a few hospital appointments I was diagnosed with Chronic Pelvic Pain Syndrome, probably the result of damaging a nerve whilst horse-riding.
 Realising this ‘thing’ had a name was a surreal feeling.
-I was also surprised to learn that a huge number of women experience pelvic pain of some kind, but not many talk about it or seek help out of embarrassment.
+I was also surprised to learn that a huge number of women experience pelvic pain, but not many talk about it or seek help out of embarrassment.
 That’s when I decided I would never dodge the subject, even if it is a bit ‘awkward’.
 I got the answer I had dreaded all along – that it may never go away completely, but to my surprise this wasn’t nearly as scary as I thought it would be.
-I learnt that pelvic pain can’t always be cured, but can be managed.
-I was given medication, therapy and ongoing physiotherapy and now, this thing that used to be a huge part of me, doesn’t affect my life too much at all.
+I learnt that pelvic pain can’t always be cured, but it can be managed.
+Through medication, therapy and ongoing physiotherapy, this thing that used to be a huge part of me, doesn’t affect my life too much at all.

 For more information on Pelvic Pain, visit the NHS website or sites such as The Pelvic Pain Support Network.